 Coarse White Grits

-These grits are the choice for old-fashioned Southern grits.
+These grits are the choice for old-fashioned Southern-style grits.
 They are whole-grain, USDA Certified Organic, and milled from domestic corn.

-It is a food very high in resistant starch, which is an underappreciated food in the current nutrition discussions.
+Whole-grain grits are a food very high in resistant starch, which is an underappreciated component of our diet in current nutrition discussions.

 Here are some instructions on how to cook grits.
 Generally speaking, 4 parts liquid to 1 part dry grits works perfectly.
 Stock of your favorite variety (be it vegetable or animal) and any sort of milk or cream are nice, also.
 A blend of any or all of these liquids works well.
 And plain old water works fine, of course.